-No, you are not required to do so.
+Guidance in the Planning Guidance for primary schools states you are not required to do so.
 You should only run such provision if you are able to keep children within the groups they are in during the day or safely distanced.
 [Planning Guide for primary schools - FAQs]